pinguimbotsathome/theta_face_recognition/README.md

 * **`face_detection_node:`** : This node uses the topic provided by the kinect_image_node and saves a frame into a .jpg image, being a picture of the Operator.

-* **`face_recognition_node.:`** : This node also uses the topic provided by the kinect_image_node and saves a frame into a image, with the photo to be compared as Comparator.png.
+* **`face_recognition_node.:`** : This node also uses the topic provided by the kinect_image_node and saves a frame into a image, with the photo to be compared as Comparador.png.

-* **`trainer_node.:`** : This node compares the image of the Operator with the Comparator and returns whether the Operator was found in the other image.
+* **`trainer_node.:`** : This node compares the image of the Operator with the Comparador and returns whether the Operator was found in the other image.